First published on the 26th of April, 2020 by Patrick Carpen.Last updated: April 23, 2023 at 18:56 pm

 Founder of the People’s Temple, Jim Jones, championed himself as a symbol of God’s love, promising racial and social equality.
 But the People’s Temple soon came under investigation by US authorities – labeling it a dangerous cult.
 This prompted Jones to flee to Guyana, South America where he promised his followers that they would create a Utopia – a perfect state were all would be free, happy, and equal.

-Many of the photos taken in Jonestown portrayed racial intermingling, interaction and harmony.
+Many of the photos taken in Jonestown portrayed racial intermingling, interaction, and harmony.
 The adopted son of Jim Jones, Jim Jones Jr., was out playing basketball at the Burnham Court in Georgetown, Guyana when the mass murder occurred.
-Jones called the young boy and told him to commit suicide along with the others who were with him, but they defied the order and survived to tell the story.
+Jones called the young boy and told him to commit suicide along with the others who were with him, but they defied the order and lived to tell the gruesome tale.